voucherifyio/voucherify-android-sdk/README.md

 Every method has a corresponding asynchronous extension which can be accessed through the `async()` or `rx()` method of the vouchers module.

+__If used directly, methods must be run in separate thread to avoid NetworkOnMainThreadException__
 ```java
 try {
     VoucherResponse voucher = client.vouchers().validations().validateVoucher(VOUCHER_CODE);